 Tilly Norwood is just the beginning.
 Studios around the world are testing similar AI personalities, experimenting with digital doubles and fully synthetic characters.
 Some filmmakers are curious; others remain adamantly opposed.

-AI has entered the world of cinema, and the industry will never be the same again.
+But whether embraced or resisted, one truth remains: AI has entered the world of cinema, and the industry will never be the same again.

 Tilly’s rise marks a new chapter in Hollywood—a future where creativity, ethics, and technology collide on the biggest stage in the world.